 The Himalayan Salt Crystal Aroma Lamps offer the added benefit of negative ion generation.
 Fill the container half way with water and then add essential oil to fragrance a 10' x 10' room within minutes.
 As long as you keep it filled you can run it continuously.
 I keep one going in the inside stairwell of my home 24/7 because it also functions as a safety nightlight for when I'm on the stairs at night.
 When you want to change out the fragrance you just wash out the glass bowl with hot soapy water and then add your next oil.
 There is no water mist and no droplets of the oil to stain anything.

-Heating a dish containing essential oils with a tea light is what we offer in our Feng Shui Aroma Lamps.
+These units heat a dish containing essential oils with a tea light.
 Whatever oil you add needs to be mixed with at least 50% water.
 Comparatively, Tea light diffusers are simply not as efficient in controlling the temperature, because as the candle burns down the temperature will decrease.
 Controlling the temperature of the oil depends on finding the optimum distance between the flame and the glass holder.
 It is always a little tricky.
 Using an electrical bulb is better, because the heat is less and relatively constant.
 Never leave a candle unattended; tea light diffusers are not suitable if you want to diffuse scent in an unoccupied room.

 The light bulb ring diffuser is an easy and inexpensive way to use essential oils.
 Choose a favorite oil, place the ring on a low wattage bulb (for longer lasting aroma) and add the essential oil or essential oil blend of your choice.
 They are most often made of pottery and come in terracotta or white.
 While they are the most inexpensive they are also make the most mess.
 Excess oil can drip down the bulb into the light fixture.
 The more flammable citrus oils should never be used with larger and hotter light bulbs.